pnp/powerautomate-samples/samples/azure-http-key-vault/README.md

 ## Summary

-A pattern for making sure that the Flow always provides a responds to a request.
+A HTTP Request via Graph API to Azure Key Vault

 ![picture of the flow](assets/flow.png)